Tuesday, May 28, 2013

 On the last day of the feast, the great day, Jesus stood up and cried out, "If anyone thirsts, let him come to me and drink.
 Whoever believes in me, as the Scripture has said, 'Out of his heart will flow rivers of living water.'"
 Now this he said about the Spirit, whom those who believed in him were to receive, for as yet the Spirit had not been given, because Jesus was not yet glorified. -- John 7:37-39

 Once again, I must borrow from C.S.
 Lewis with an excerpt from The Silver Chair (book #4 in the Narnia series).
 A little girl named Jill Pole had gotten herself into a bit of trouble, and she decided to run from Aslan, who is a Christ figure in the land of Narnia.
-Eventually Jill finds herself lost and thirsty, and despite her best efforts to avoid Aslan, she finds him waiting for her by a stream, his stream.
+Eventually Jill finds herself lost and thirsty, and despite her best efforts to avoid Aslan, she finds him waiting for her by a stream of water, his stream of water.

 "Are you not thirsty?" said the Lion.